extento-org/extento-app/README.md

 # <h1 id="workspace">Workspace</h1>

-> Think of a workspace directory as a "micro-service" (kinda) for your Chrome Extension.
+> Think of a workspace directory as a mini extension.

 After successfully running ```@extento/cli workspace <name>``` inside of your project repo, a new directory will appear: ```src/workspaces/<name>```.
 This is where you write your business logic.